juruohejiarui/Homework/UCUG1505/HW6/report.md

 Restructure the breadboard and connect the button in parallel.

-It is much more easier to play the instrument compared to that of Step 2.
+It is much more easier to play the instrument compared to that of Step 2, since that we can play notes precisely.
 I had played *Little Star* on it.

 # Step 4

 Restructure the breadboard again, and actually change the entire layout due to the narrow space.
-To make the effect of FSR more stable, I apply the *middle value filter*.

 We should squeeze and release the FSR periodically.
 It is hard to play in tune because of the unsteadiness of force conducted by human.
-Change the algorithm to that, when the FSR is pressed and the force on it is large enough (bigger than a threshold) then add offset to the frequency of the note, and the offset is a $\sin$ function of time.
+To make it easier, we can change the algorithm to that, when the FSR is pressed and the force on it is large enough (bigger than a threshold) then add offset to the frequency of the note, and the offset is a $\sin$ function of time.

 # Bonus

 Actually I reuse the frequency array in Step 3 and store the melody by the index of frequency and beats. and since these values are all less than $255$, we can just use ``uint8_t`` to store them.
+Then use another ``int`` variable to store the state of the button during last time the ``loop()`` function executed.

 Additionally, since that it is hard for user to control the beat, I add a mode that when the extra button is pressed, the instrument can automatically play the melody consistently.
+This mode can be switched on by using ``#define AutoMode`` marco when compiling.

+Furthermore, to make the effect of FSR more stable, I apply the *middle value filter*.